 Submitted and written by Jax’s owner, Kira.
-Thank you, Kira for sharing your Jax’s journey on the site!
+Thank you, Kira, for sharing your Jax’s journey on the site!

-I wanted to write a story to possibly warn all cat parents about the disease that likely unknown to most: Cryptococcosis.
+I wanted to write a story to possibly warn all cat parents about the disease that is likely unknown to most: Cryptococcosis.

 I will begin my story by telling that like most cat owners I was thinking that it can’t be any harm letting your cats to go outside if you supervise and keep them on the leash.

 And for those of you that think like I did and still let their cats go outside I want to share my Ragdoll Jax story with you.
-Apparently birds droppings could bring lots of harm that I never knew about and only found out recently when my cat got infected with one of 60 diseases that birds dropping could carry.
+Apparently, birds droppings could bring lots of harm that I never knew about and only found out recently when my cat got infected with one of 60 diseases that birds dropping could carry.

 I’ll start from the beginning when I decided a few years ago that I’ll train my 2 cats: A Bengal and a Ragdoll to wear harnesses and then let then to be outside on our back yard on the leash and with my supervision.

 I thought it wouldn’t bring any harm, and cats seemed to enjoy spending a 30-40 minutes occasional outdoor time.
 But I turned out to be WRONG thinking that no harm could be done by doing so.